About Central Elementary

-Central Elementary serves students in grades K-5.
+Central Elementary serves students in grades Kindergarten through Fifth grade.
 The Traditional Calendar has students beginning in August and ending in June.
-Students have access to a well-stocked media center and computer lab.
-Music, physical education, and art are all part of the enrichment courses offered as integral parts of the curriculum.
-A full time counselor is available to serve students.
+Our school is proud of our dedication to Educating, Empowering, and Engaging Every Student Everyday!
+Students have access to innovative instructional resources, a well-stocked media center and Chromebook technology.
+Our staff is highly qualified and focuses on meeting the needs of each individual student.
+Music, physical education, character education and art are all part of the enrichment courses offered as integral parts of the curriculum.

 Central Elementary School

 Phone: (336) 623-8378

 Fax: (336) 623-8405

 Student Hours: 7:45 a.m. - 2:45 p.m.

 Grades Served: K-5

 Central Elementary School creates a strong foundation for developing and educating lifelong learners who are socially responsible and globally competitive in the 21st century.